'Faster, cheaper' internet via DICT's national broadband plan

 "We may start negotiating also with the private corporation on how we can make use of this.
 This was once owned by the government," Salalima told reporters.

 NGCP holds a 50-year franchise to operate the country's power transmission network.
-The group comprises of Henry Sy Jr-led Monte Oro Grid Resources, Calaca High Power, and State Grid of China Corporation.
+The group consists of Henry Sy Jr-led Monte Oro Grid Resources, Calaca High Power, and State Grid of China Corporation.

 Faster, cheaper Internet for all